Jane's Addiction (album): Recording

 It was decided the album would be recorded live at the Roxy Theatre in West Hollywood, held on January 26, 1987.
-The group performed a 22 song set divided into acoustic and electric halves, featuring nearly their entire repertoire at the time; in addition to the ten songs picked for inclusion on the album, future classics from Nothing's Shocking and Ritual de lo Habitual including "Stop!", "Summertime Rolls", "Three Days", "Ocean Size" and "Mountain Song" were also performed, along with "Slow Divers" and "Kettle Whistle" which would later be found on 1997's Kettle Whistle compilation.
+The group performed a 22-song set divided into acoustic and electric halves, featuring nearly their entire repertoire at the time; in addition to the ten songs picked for inclusion on the album, future classics from Nothing's Shocking and Ritual de lo Habitual including "Stop!", "Summertime Rolls", "Three Days", "Ocean Size" and "Mountain Song" were also performed, along with "Slow Divers" and "Kettle Whistle" which would later be found on 1997's Kettle Whistle compilation.
 Of the original live recording, lead singer Perry Farrell recalled: "There was a lot of heat in that room.
 Heat from brains and bodies that were fully charged up.
 I knew it was important to speak to the artisans, but I really felt I was addressing the powers that be, too."
-Members of the Red Hot Chili Peppers and Henry Rollins were in the audience, along with 150 record executives who Perry liberally insulted from the stage.
+Members of the Red Hot Chili Peppers and Henry Rollins were in the audience, along with 150 record executives who Farrell liberally insulted from the stage.

-The group then entered The Edge Studio in Los Angeles with producer Mark Linett where extensive overdubs were added, including electric guitar parts overlaid onto "Rock and Roll", "Sympathy" and "Chip Away" from the acoustic set, as well as extra audience noise and applause from a Los Lobos concert.
+The group then entered The Edge Studio in Los Angeles with producer Mark Linett where extensive overdubs were added, including electric guitar parts overlaid onto "Rock 'n' Roll", "Sympathy" and "Chip Away" from the acoustic set, as well as extra audience noise and applause from a Los Lobos concert.
 It was decided that side one would feature tracks from the electric half while side two would showcase songs from the acoustic half, reversing the order in which the two sets were performed that night.
 The total cost of producing the album was $4,000.

 "Jane Says" and "Pigs in Zen" were re-recorded a year later for Nothing's Shocking, the band's major label debut.
 "Whores" and "Chip Away" were re-recorded in 2009 by the reunited Jane's Addiction for the NINJA EP, a collaboration with Nine Inch Nails to promote the joint NINJA tour.
-Of the eight band originals, only "Trip Away", "1%", "I Would for You", and "My Time" have not been re-recorded in studio takes, although both "My Time" and "I Would For You" had originally been recorded for the 1986 Radio Tokyo demo, with that version of "I Would For You" later appearing on the 1991 compilation Live and Rare as well as the A Cabinet of Curiosities box set.
+Of the eight band originals, only "Trip Away", "1%", "I Would for You", and "My Time" have not been re-recorded in studio takes, although both "My Time" and "I Would for You" had originally been recorded for the 1986 Radio Tokyo demo, with that version of "I Would for You" later appearing on the 1991 compilation Live and Rare as well as the A Cabinet of Curiosities box set.